awsdocs/amazon-ec2-user-guide-windows/doc_source/upgrading-awsmp.md

 1. On the **Select Management Packs** page, under **Import list**, select the **Amazon Web Services** management pack, and then click **Install**\.

    If the **Install** button is disabled, upgrading to the current version is not supported and you must uninstall AWS Management Pack first\.
-For more information, see [Uninstalling the AWS Management Pack](uninstalling-awsmp.md)\.
+For more information, see [Uninstall the AWS Management Pack](uninstalling-awsmp.md)\.